 Baluchi, Lori Taleshi, Turkamani, Mazani, Dezfuli, Qashqai, Kordi and Bandari cultures

 How can non-native dancers and instructors enter this realm without cultural appropriation?
 Part of the answer may lie in how their performances are introduced.
-Non culture-bearers could label their creations as “inspired in” or “based on” a particular regional dance and give credit to the people and the place where the movements were learned, rather than “borrow” original movements in their work then label these creations as Folk.
+Non culture-bearers could label their creations as “inspired in” or “based on” a particular regional dance and give credit to the people and the place where the movements were learned, rather than “borrow” original movements in their work then label these creations as Folk or Traditional.

 As online and distanced learning becomes more commonplace, it becomes ever more important to credit and avoid misrepresenting the cultures whose dances we admire.